EMMA NEWMAN COUNSELLING

 HOW DO I SCHEDULE AN APPOINTMENT?

-Please contact me and we can work our a mutually agreeable time to arrange a free phone call or video call and we can go from there.
+Please email me and we can work our a mutually agreeable time to arrange a free video call and we can go from there.

 HOW MUCH ARE THE SESSIONS AND HOW LONG DO THEY LAST?